Okafor's Law

-Okafor's Law is a 2016 Nigerian romantic comedy drama film written, directed and produced by Omoni Oboli.
+Okafor's Law is a 2016 Nigerian romantic comedy drama film written, directed, and produced by Omoni Oboli.
 The film stars Blossom Chukwujekwu, Omoni Oboli, Toyin Aimakhu, Gabriel Afolayan, Ufuoma McDermott, Richard Mofe Damijo, Tina Mba, Kemi Lala Akindoju and Ken Erics.

 Plot

 The film goes against the view that straight men and women can't just be friends.
-It brings this true by telling the story of Chucks (Blossom Chukwujekwu) nicknamed by his friends as the Terminator, an ardent player with ladies, whose quest to proving this law to his friends brings him three woman he must re-seduce: Ify (Ufuoma McDermott), Tomi (Toyin Aimakhu) and Ejiro (Omoni Oboli), whose lives have drastically changed.
+It brings this true by telling the story of Chucks (Blossom Chukwujekwu) nicknamed by his friends as the Terminator, an ardent player with ladies, whose quest to proveng this law to his friends brings him three women he must re-seduce: Ify (Ufuoma McDermott), Tomi (Toyin Aimakhu) and Ejiro (Omoni Oboli), whose lives have drastically changed.
 And this must be done within 21 days.
-This challenge of their various new status makes his quest to win the bet more and more insurmountable as he tries to prove the immortality of the long age law: Okafor's Law.
+This challenge of their various new statesus makes his quest to win the bet more and more insurmountable as he tries to prove the immortality of the lo-g age law: Okafor's Law.